This post may contain affiliate links. Read my disclosure policy.

 - Cupcakes: What’s a cupcake without frosting!
 You can make simple and rich Gluten Free Chocolate Cupcakes extra special, or get a double dose of cookies and cream with Gluten Free Oreo Cupcakes.

 - Cakes: I always say it’s the frosting that makes the cake.
 And while I love my Gluten Free Cake with strawberries and whipped cream, you can certainly make that cake more decadent with Oreo Frosting.
+Be sure to serve it with a scoop of goodness and serve them with No-Churn Cookies and Cream Ice Cream.

 - Cookies: Take two of your favorite cookies and sandwich them with some frosting.
 I say go for a classic with Gluten Free Chocolate Chip Cookies.